 BrewDog

-Located in the heart of Edinburgh’s old town, this bar is anything but old-fashioned.
-The styling is industrial featuring exposed brick and stainless steel but fret not, the atmosphere is warm and lively as residents and visitors flock to sample the now world renowned, headline grabbing beer.
-Perhaps unsurprisingly the beer offering is vast and not just from the brand itself, which can be sampled in a range of measures.
+Located in the heart of Edinburgh’s Old Town, BrewDog is anything but old-fashioned.
+The styling is industrial, with exposed brick and stainless steel, but fret not, the atmosphere is warm and lively.
+The beer offering is vast and not just from the brand itself, which can be sampled in a range of measures.

 George IV Bar

-They are open every day from 11am – 1am serving a wide and varied selection of drinks including over 100 different whiskies, a selection of assorted craft ales and sumptuous cocktails.
-They also provide a diverse menu of classic ‘pub grub’, with ingredients sourced locally and an array of mouthwatering dishes.
+Serving a wide and varied selection of drinks including over 100 different whiskies, a selection of assorted craft ales and sumptuous cocktails, they also provide a diverse menu of classic pub grub made using local seasonal ingredients

 Sandy Bell’s

-"Purveyors of fine ales and spirits.
-Home of world renowned folk music." – The line above the door sums up what Sandy Bell’s is all about admirably.
-The bar, which is located on Forrest Road, is small but what it lacks in square footage it makes up for in character.
+‘Purveyors of fine ales and spirits.
+Home of world renowned folk music.’
+The line above the door sums up what Sandy Bell’s is all about.
+This bar is small but what it lacks in square footage it makes up for in character.

-Sandy Bell's is held in high esteem by residents, students, visitors, generally all walks of life as it’s best known not only for excellent ales and spirits but for its live folk music, which comes in many forms every night of the week (twice on a Sunday).
+It’s held in high esteem by residents and visitors alike as it is best known not only for excellent ales and spirits, but for its live music, which comes in many forms every night of the week.

-Stockbridge is one of Edinburgh's most exciting neighbourhoods.
-Walk 10-15 minutes north of the city centre and you'll be rewarded with some of the city's favourite pubs and bars.
+Stockbridge is one of Edinburgh’s charming neighbourhoods.
+Walk 10-15 minutes north of the city centre and you’ll be rewarded with some of the city’s favourite pubs and bars.

 The Last Word Saloon

-Coming to you from the same very talented people who brought us Bramble and Lucky Liquor Co., The Last Word Saloon on St Stephen Street combines effortless cool and quirky style (think paraffin lamps and taxidermy) with its slightly hidden away charm.
+The Last Word Saloon combines effortlessly cool and quirky style (think paraffin lamps and taxidermy) with its slightly hidden away charm.

 Hector’s

-The bar is an established favourite with locals, be it for a post-work pint or a relaxed Sunday thirst-quencher.
-Ales, craft beers, ciders or homemade house tipples – Hector's have something for everyone (and their dug).
+Describing itself as ‘an eclectic mix of upbeat city pub and warm, friendly village local’, Hector’s is an established favourite with locals, be it for a post-work pint or a relaxed Sunday thirst-quencher.
+Ales, craft beers, ciders or homemade house tipples – Hector’s have something for everyone (and it’s dog friendly).

 The Bailie Bar

-Sitting on the corner of St Stephen’s Street and North West Circus Place, The Bailie Bar is every bit a part of the Stockbridge community as its cobbled streets.
-The cosy, traditional basement bar is the location of many local events from weekly quiz nights to the famous annual duck race(!).
-This hub of community activity paired with a very fine selection of Scottish cask ales and an open fire makes for a very fine choice.
+The Bailie Bar is every bit part of the Stockbridge community as its cobbled streets.
+The cosy, traditional basement bar is the location of many events from weekly quiz nights to the famous annual duck race.
+Pair this with a fine selection of Scottish cask ales and an open fire, and it makes a fine choice.

 Located to the north of the city, Leith has a thriving bar and pub scene that is well worth exploring.
-This exciting area of Edinburgh is easily accessible thanks to a 10 minute bus ride, meaning that a great night out in Leith is even closer than you think.
+This exciting area of Edinburgh is easily accessible from the city centre thanks to a 10 minute bus or tram ride, meaning that a great night out in Leith is even closer than you think.

-This cosy landmark bar can be found on Bernard Street at The Shore.
-The bar is as famous for its history (the oldest unaltered one in Leith, dating back to 1785) as it is for its steak pies (they sell out quickly!).
-Perfect for a lazy Sunday afternoon pint or a lively music session of a weekend – The Carriers Quarters is perfectly unpretentious and as traditional as they come.
+The cosy Carriers Quarters is as famous for its history (dating back to 1785) as it is for its steak pies (they sell out quickly!).
+Perfect for a lazy Sunday afternoon pint or a lively music session at the weekend, this bar is perfectly unpretentious and as traditional as they come.

 Nobles Cafe

 Nobles Café Bar and Restaurant is a firm favourite with locals and visitors alike.
-This atmospheric neighbourhood pub, with stained-glass windows and cosy decor, is full of old world charm and modern twists.
+This atmospheric local with stained-glass windows and cosy décor is full of old world charm and modern twists.

 If you're feeling hungry, be sure to pop along and try one of their sumptuous weekend brunches, made with the best local ingredients.